 When she is not advising small business owners and entrepreneurs, Michelle is the mother of two young children, who keep her very busy, especially on the weekends.
 She also enjoys cooking, entertaining friends, and playing chess with her 7-year-old, who plays competitively.

 “I love learning about what companies are doing and helping them do it right.
 The ability to give clients another set of metrics and tools to help evaluate opportunities and understand risks is incredibly rewarding.”

 —Michelle Bomberger, Founder

-While she especially enjoys working with business owners in planning ahead to avoid litigation, other areas of Lauren’s practice include protecting clients’ intellectual property rights via trademark and copyright registrations, as well as assisting them in drafting carefully written nondisclosure and confidentiality agreements.
+While she especially enjoys working with business owners in planning ahead to avoid litigation, other areas of Lauren’s practice include estate planning, protecting clients’ intellectual property rights via trademark and copyright registrations, as well as assisting them in drafting carefully written nondisclosure and confidentiality agreements.

 Lauren’s prior work experience gives her additional insight into the needs of business owners, having worked for several small businesses, including restaurants, a personal services business, veterinary clinics, and nonprofit organizations.
 She also advised the Woodland Park Zoo in its transition from an independent 501(c) (3) organization into part of the Woodland Park Zoo Society.

 More recently, Lauren’s practice has developed in Internet and online issues, advising her clients on their online presence, retail activity, social media, and the ramifications of virtual work with customers worldwide.